Lagrangian multiforms on coadjoint orbits for finite-dimensional integrable systems: Introduction

-More recently, another approach was introduced which takes a more global view on a hierarchy and provides an efficient way of describing all the Lagrangian coefficients in one formula \cite{CS2,CSV}, see also \cite{N2}.
+More recently, another approach was introduced which takes a more global view on a hierarchy and provides an efficient way of describing all the Lagrangian coefficients in one formula~\cite{CS2,CSV}, see also \cite{N2}.
 A key insight in \cite{CS2,CSV} was the incorporation in the Lagrangian multiform of key ingredients known in the Hamiltonian framework for integrable hierarchies, in particular the classical $r$-matrix, as well as the ``compounding'' of hierarchies following \cite{N3}.
 This paper draws and expands upon this insight and is concerned with Lagrangian $1$-forms which allow one to treat integrable hierarchies of {\it finite}-dimensional systems.
 Specifically, we show how the theory of {\it Lie dialgebras} \cite{STS} can be used to construct systematically a Lagrangian multiform for {\it any} finite-dimensional system which falls within the Lie dialgebra framework.
-The latter incorporates and generalises the perhaps more well-known Adler-Kostant-Symes scheme \cite{Ad,Sy,Kos}.
+The latter incorporates and generalises the perhaps more well-known Adler-Kostant-Symes scheme~\cite{Ad,Sy,Kos}.
 In terms of versatility, this goes beyond the results of \cite{CS2,CSV} which were confined to skew-symmetric classical $r$-matrices.
 The Lie dialgebra framework can easily accommodate the non-skew-symmetric case.
 For conciseness, we only illustrate this versatility and our construction on two famous models: the open Toda chain and the (rational) Gaudin model.
 However, the construction can in principle cover a much larger range of models which falls into the $r$-matrix scheme, see \cite{RSTS} for a description of many such systems including classical tops.
 To our knowledge, only one instance of a Lagrangian description of the AKS scheme has been proposed before in \cite{FG}.
 Compared to the present paper, \cite{FG} is limited to the AKS scheme and provides only one Lagrangian corresponding to the quadratic Hamiltonian $\Tr L^2/2$ (the idea of Lagrangian multiforms was not yet available at that time).
-Technically, the approach is different: the authors formulate a Lagrangian on the tangent bundle of a Lie group and use Lagrange multipliers to effectively enforce the motion on a coadjoint orbit.
+By using ideas from Hamiltonian reduction, we produce a Lagrangian multiform on a general coadjoint orbit which encompasses the results of~\cite{FG} as a special case.